open-crosspost/open-crosspost-proxy-service/docs/authentication-flow.md

 **Description:**

-1.  **NEAR Authorization:** The client first authorizes their NEAR account (`signerId`) with the proxy by sending a signed message. `TokenManager` (via `NearAuthService`) records this authorization.
+1. **NEAR Authorization:** The client first authorizes their NEAR account (`signerId`) with the proxy by sending a signed message. `NearAuthService` (via `NearAuthService`) records this authorization.
 2. **Initiate Linking:** The client requests to link a platform account, providing their NEAR signature and desired redirect URLs (`successUrl`, `errorUrl`).
 The proxy validates the signature, checks if the NEAR account is authorized, and then asks the `AuthService` to begin the platform's OAuth flow.
 3. **Platform OAuth:** `AuthService` gets the platform-specific `PlatformAuth` implementation, calls its `initializeAuth` method to get the platform's authorization URL, `state`, and PKCE `codeVerifier`.
-This state information (including the original `signerId` and redirect URLs) is temporarily stored in KV by `TokenManager`, keyed by the `state`.
+This state information (including the original `signerId` and redirect URLs) is temporarily stored in KV by `NearAuthService`, keyed by the `state`.
 The proxy returns the platform's URL to the client.
 4. **User Grant:** The client redirects the user to the platform.
 The user logs in and grants the requested permissions.
 5. **Callback Handling:** The platform redirects the user back to the proxy's callback URL with an authorization `code` and the original `state`.
 6. **Token Exchange & Linking:** The proxy's `AuthController` passes the `code` and `state` to `AuthService`. `AuthService` retrieves the stored state (including `signerId`, `successUrl`, `codeVerifier`) from KV using the `state` parameter.
 It then calls the platform-specific `PlatformAuth.exchangeCodeForTokens` method.
-Upon successful exchange, `AuthService` uses `TokenManager` to securely save the obtained tokens (via `TokenStorage`) and link the platform `userId` to the original `signerId` (via `NearAuthService`).
+Upon successful exchange, `AuthService` uses `NearAuthService` to securely save the obtained tokens (via `TokenStorage`) and link the platform `userId` to the original `signerId` (via `NearAuthService`).
 The temporary state is deleted from KV.
 7. **Client Redirect:** The proxy redirects the client application to the original `successUrl`, often appending details like the `userId` and `platform`.

 ---

 ## Flow 2: Subsequent API Calls (e.g., Creating a Post)

 This flow describes how an authorized client application makes API calls (like creating a post) on behalf of the user using their NEAR signature.

 ```mermaid
 sequenceDiagram